deeptools/HiCExplorer/docs/index.rst

 .. image:: images/logo_mpi-ie.jpg

-This tool suite is developed by the `Bioinformatics Unit <http://www.ie-freiburg.mpg.de/bioinformaticsfac>`_ at the `Max Planck Institute for Immunobiology and Epigenetics <http://www.ie-freiburg.mpg.de/>`_, Freiburg.
+This tool suite is developed by the `Bioinformatics Unit <http://www.ie-freiburg.mpg.de/bioinformaticsfac>`_ at the `Max Planck Institute for Immunobiology and Epigenetics <http://www.ie-freiburg.mpg.de/>`_, Freiburg and by the `Bioinformatics Lab <http://bioinf.uni-freiburg.de/>`_ of the `Albert-Ludwigs-University Freiburg <http://www.uni-freiburg.de>`_, Germany.